How Do Hummingbirds Use Their Tongues and Beaks?

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

-Scientists tried for years to understand how hummingbird tongues work.
+Scientists tried for years to understand how a hummingbird tongue and beak works.
 Discover the fascinating ways these tiny fliers use their tongues and beaks.

 Only in recent years have scientists figured out how a hummingbird laps up nectar with its long, slender tongue.
 Inquisitive scientists and high-speed motion photography finally cracked the code in 2011.
 Researchers Margaret Rubega and Alejandro Rico-Guevara discovered that hummingbirds feed via a pistonlike method.
-They lap up nectar with their tongues, the tiny forks at the tip springing open to gather fluid.
+They lap up nectar with their tongues.
+The tiny forks at the tip spring open to gather fluid.
 Then the tongue retracts as the bill squeezes shut, compressing the tongue and allowing the bird to lap up the nectar.
 They repeat this high-speed lapping 15 to 20 times per second.

 A variety of other birds are also drawn to sugar water, including woodpeckers, orioles, tanagers, warblers and vireos.
 Watching them try to perch on hummingbird feeders in a manner that allows them to slide their tongue into the ports can be entertaining.
 Such visitors are rarely more than an inconvenience to the hummingbirds.